M3TTA/ParidaeyPack/README.md

 # ParidaeyPack

-This is the development build for the Paridaey Pack.
+This is a demo world for the pack to showcase its changes